-Many retailers are able to pick up on the initial front-end costs of product returns, as they present the most immediate harm to your Shopify store.
+Many retailers can pick up on the initial front-end costs of product returns, as they present the most immediate harm to your Shopify store.

-Let's take a look at the basic damage a product return does to your eCommerce store:
+Let's take a look at the elemental damage a product return does to your ecommerce store:

-As retailers look to reduce the immediate impacts of returns and exchanges they begin to realize some key problems with their process, which may include:
+As retailers look to reduce the immediate impacts of returns and exchanges, they begin to realize some critical problems with their process, which may include:

-Let's face it, handling returns and exchanges is not the primary function of your customer success team, it's a supplemental task they take on to keep your store running.
+Let's face it, handling returns and exchanges is not the primary function of your customer success team.
+It's an additional task they take on to keep your store running.

-Returns and exchanges steal time away from your team, and force them to handle a tedious problem, when they could be doing more meaningful and value-added tasks that are more aligned with their skill sets.
+Returns and exchanges steal time away from your team and force them to handle a tedious problem.
+However, they could be doing more meaningful and value-added tasks aligned with their skill sets.

-Additional staff support won't magically prevent product returns, or give you insight into why they're happening in the first place—instead additional warehouse staff translates into additional overhead costs.
+Additional staff support won't magically prevent product returns or give you insight into why they're happening in the first place.
+Instead, additional warehouse staff translates into other overhead costs.

-According to Kissmetrics, it's 7x times more expensive to acquire new customers than it is to focus on the ones you already have
+According to Kissmetrics, it's 7x times more expensive to acquire new customers than to focus on the ones you already have.

-These aforementioned strategies are fast methods of attracting new customers for one-time purchases.
+These strategies above are fast methods of attracting new customers for one-time purchases.
 The problem?

 So, how do Shopify companies like Allbirds continue to grow at jaw-dropping rates?

-Brands like Allbirds are able to sky-rocket their eCommerce growth by converting one-time shoppers into repeat customers.
+As a result, brands like Allbirds can sky-rocket their ecommerce growth by converting one-time shoppers into repeat customers.

 Have enough pairs of Allbirds to go on 9 dates & not rewear a pair if anyone's interested in a free meal so I can show them off— Tony Quattropani (@YonyyQ14) August 21, 2017

-If you can tap into the power of your current customer database, you're able to increase your direct revenue and build a loyal following of customers that will ultimately promote your products and bring in new business.
+If you can tap into the power of your current customer database, you can increase your direct revenue.
+Additionally, you can build a loyal following of customers that will ultimately promote your products and bring in new business.

 So, if customer acquisition costs are high, but customer retention is a viable method of increasing revenue— what's stopping me from growing as fast as I can?

-Many eCommerce professionals look at their a churn rate, to reveal valuable insights about their company's growth and make predictions regarding customer behavior.
+Many ecommerce professionals look at their churn rate to reveal valuable insights about their company's growth and make predictions regarding customer behavior.

-Churn has an negative impact on a brand's growth because it's essentially working against your acquisition and retention efforts.
+Churn harms a brand's growth because it's essentially working against your acquisition and retention efforts.

 Product returns are a hassle for both the retailer and customer, so if you don't take action to reduce returns, you're ultimately losing out on loyal customers and the repeat profit they bring.

-Today's online shopping experience is often supplemented by consumers sharing their purchases and opinions on social channels.
+Today's online shopping experience encourages consumers to share their purchases and opinions on social channels.

-With social media platforms like Instagram and Facebook bringing in increasing amounts of traffic and purchases to your store, a difficult product returns experience can quickly apply negative connotations to your brand.
+With social media platforms like Instagram and Facebook bringing in increasing traffic and purchases to your store, a problematic product returns experience can quickly apply negative connotations to your brand.

-As eCommerce sales continue to grow at a rocketing rate, there is an emphasis placed on retailers to try to understand the purchasing habits and needs of the customer.
+As ecommerce sales continue to grow at a rocketing rate, there is an emphasis placed on retailers to understand the purchasing habits and needs of the customer.

-While developing buyer personas and audience targets is staple of any great marketing strategy— prematurely identifying the profiles for customers likely to initiate a return actually moves retailers further away from solving their returns problem.
+While developing buyer personas and audience targets is the staple of any great marketing strategy - prematurely identifying the profiles for customers likely to initiate a return moves retailers further away from solving their returns problem.

-Although the "serial returner" personas do exist, and are harmful to your growing brand— they only account for a small percentage of product returns.
+Although the "serial returner" personas exist and are harmful to your growing brand, they only account for a small percentage of product returns.

-The key take-away here is not that serial returner personas don't exist, but that they don't accurately depict a store's own customer base and are not the root cause of a store's high volume of returns and exchanges.
+The key takeaway here is not that serial returner personas don't exist but that they don't accurately depict a store's customer base and are not the root cause of a store's high volume of returns and exchanges.